Home clearance: costs, process & compare quotes

 Conclusion: How to Pay Less Than Necessary

 A house clearance in Switzerland costs between CHF 300 and CHF 2'500, depending on size, scope and region.
-Resale credit, Brocki collection and combining with a move or cleaning lower the cost by 10–30%.
+Resale credit, Brocki collection and combining with a move or cleaning lower the cost noticeably.
 Always obtain at least three written quotes.
 Insist on an on-site survey, a fixed-price quote and a disposal certificate.
 After a death: secure documents first, have antiques appraised.

 Request a free quote now →Compare clearance quotes and save